Leadwerks/Documentation/entityspawning.md

 This example simply spawns a new enemy far from the origin.
 You could spawn enemies in specific locations, or check some pre-defined spots to see which are not visible to the player.

+Here, we create a pivot called hordemanager that only exists to take ownership of and manages all the enemies.
+This is just a way of compartmentalizing code so that we can add more features without things getting too complicated.

 ```lua
 -- Get the displays
 local displays = GetDisplays()